Fandom: The Avengers (2012)

 Signing, Pepper’s employee nodded, accepting his point.
 “It is a lot more in line with how Mr. Stark operates than Barbara Walters, Captain.
 No matter how much they don’t like him.
 But sir, they do like you.
 And that is something to consider.
 Besides, Mr. Stark has already stated he won’t do an interview with anyone from Fox or CNN.”

 “Oh, goodie,” Steve muttered softly.
 “The View then.
 And just for 10-15 minutes.
 Not the whole show.
 We can have a press conference beforehand,” the soldier looked at his lover for his agreement.

 “David will get the events set up.
-Barring any lost minute Avenger stuff, he’ll get you the dates and times for the events.
+Barring any last minute Avenger stuff, he’ll get you the dates and times for the events.
 Meanwhile, I would suggest that the two of you run around the city an be seen by all and sundry,” Pepper directed.